-How common is psychosis
+How common is psychosis?

+Psychosis,a collection of symptoms that affect the mind, where there has been some loss of contact with reality.
 Psychosis is not uncommon.
 In fact, around one in every 200 adult Australians will be diagnosed with schizophrenia, schizoaffective disorder or bipolar affective disorder in their lifetime.
 Common psychosis symptoms include false irrational beliefs (delusions), experiencing things that aren’t there (hallucinations), disordered thinking and behaviour.

 If you have a diagnosis of a psychotic illness you are probably doing it tough.
 Locally, an Australian survey of people experiencing psychosis found they were worse off financially, find it harder to get and keep a job, have more medical issues.

-Contribution of childhood abuse and neglect
+Can childhood abuse and neglect cause psychosis?

 Not everyone who experiences psychosis symptoms, were exposed to childhood abuse and neglect, however a lot have.
 For instance, surveys of Australians with a psychosis related diagnosis have found that three-quarters reported exposure to any childhood trauma.
 Furthermore, over half reported emotional abuse and nearly a quarter reported childhood physical abuse and a quarter childhood reported sexual abuse.
 In addition, nearly a half reported emotional neglect and nearly a half reported physical neglect.
 Unsurprisingly, individuals who have experienced childhood abuse or neglect have an increased likelihood of psychical and mental health issues.

-Alcohol and other drugs
+Can alcohol and other drugs cause psychosis?

 Psychosis symptoms can be debilitating and exhausting.
 Consequently, it is not surprising that a national survey found around half of Australian’s who experience these symptoms form a dependence on alcohol or drugs at some stage in their lifetime.
 Unfortunately, people who experience psychosis symptoms are more likely to be sensitive to the side-effects of drug use.
 This means relatively low level drug use can result in you ending up in hospital diagnosed with drug induced psychosis.